theflockers/release-bundles/tasks/managed/sign-binaries/README.md

 | contentDir | Path where the content to push is stored in the workspace | No | |
 | pipelineRunUid | Unique ID of the pipelineRun | No |  |

+## Changes in 3.0.0
+* Updates to work with the new Windows signing host on AWS

 ## Changes in 2.1.0
 * Added sign-mac-binaries step